 But the biggest disappointment has to be that Paola was nowhere to be seen.
 I waited for some time, hoping that she might turn up from one of the classes.
 But after waiting for almost one hour, she was still nowhere to be seen.
 The campus grew quieter as most students have left.
-So I decided to leave with a bit of broken hearted feelings.
+So I decided to leave with feelings of broken heart.
 Had smartphone have already existed back then, we would have surely exchanged phone number and/or e-mail address, and would have maintained our relationship longer.
-This would have been great to alleviate my addiction to Denise.
-But back then, I didn’t even have e-mail, and social media was unheard of.
+This would have been great to alleviate my obsession with Denise.
+But back then, I didn’t even have e-mail, and internet social media was unheard of.
 So I eventually went back home empty handed.

 I walked back to the bus stop.
-The place was quite busy as there are plenty of students (mostly Japanese or Koreans) who want to catch the bus back to the city.
+The place was quite busy as there were plenty of students who want to catch the bus back to the city.
 None of them looked familiar to me.
 They definitely came from other colleges.
-I sit down in the bus and enjoying the ride and the suburban sceneries, while daydreaming about Paola.
+I sit down in the bus and enjoying the ride and the suburban scenery, while daydreaming about Paola.
 Had I was able to maintain contact with her beyond this; I would have probably able to get over Denise quickly.

 As soon as the bus arrived at Oats street station, I disembark and caught the train back to Perth where upon returning back in the city, I decided to walk around and enjoying the city to refresh myself.
 The city was busy with people going around and enjoying the scenery.
 Since it was the end of the exam, I decided to give myself some treat by eating the kebab in the food court nearby.
 When the shops closed in the evening, I head back to Shiraj’s home to rest.